 Father Fechin cursed as he raised his eyes toward the heavens, located right above the great radiator where the head of the Sabre toothed tiger does hang.
-The two of them both then stood and stared, out through the filthy window of the Ballyeffin Inn, as the three camels wandered past.
+The two of them both then stood and stared in astonishment, out through the filthy window of the Ballyeffin Inn, as the three camels wandered past.
 Glory be to….All hopes were later dashed when not a single wise man was located in Ballyeffin Village, Ballyeffin Bog, or anywhere.
 Even after an extensive search, a special mass, and whatever else the other one does, wisdom was found to be absent in the entirety of Greater-Ballyeffin.

 Before the building of the Grand Canal, the railways, and the widespread adoption of motor vehicles, camels were the only means, apart from big Connemara men, of bulk transport across the vast expanses of bogland surrounding Ballyeffin.
 Horses couldn’t hack it as they had been, and still are, pampered the hell out of in Ireland.
 And, especially, pampered in Ballyeffin Stud.